ElliotRedhead/WorkoutPlanner/README.md

 ## Live deployment is available [here](https://workout-exercise-planner.herokuapp.com/)

+At the time of writing/submission: the deployed version is identical to the development version.

 ## Introduction

 An exercise planner.
 This site give you a platform to plan your exercises, view others' exercises and copy exercise ideas with the ability to personalise exercises to your own needs.